Fishing In Kenya: The Ultimate Guide

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-Kenya isn’t overly famous for its fishing but those who pass it by are missing out on a lot in my opinion.
-The offshore fishing off Kenya can be spectacular if you know when to go and who to go with, and there are even some fishing gems inland for those willing to push the distance, but it does require some local knowledge to get it right.
+In my opinion, Kenya isn’t overly famous for its fishing, but those who pass it by are missing out on a lot.
+The offshore fishing off Kenya can be spectacular if you know when and who to go with, and there are even some fishing gems inland for those willing to push the distance, but it does require some local knowledge to get it right.

-I was born in Kenya and have been fishing both offshore and inland there for the best part of 30 years, so you’re speaking to a local here.
-Kenya was where I learned to fish and it kick-started what ended up being quite a global fishing addiction that spans 19 countries.
+I was born in Kenya and have been fishing both offshore and inland there for the best part of 30 years, so you’re speaking to a local here!
+It was here where I learned to fish, and it kick-started what ended up being quite a global fishing addiction that spans 19 countries.

-Kenya still holds some of my favorite fishing experiences to date which I hope to give you the opportunity to experience by guiding you through the species you can catch in Kenya, where you can catch them, the best times to catch them, and who to book with so you’re in a safe pair of hands.
+Kenya still holds some of my favourite fishing experiences to date, which I hope to allow you to experience by guiding you through the species you can catch in this diverse country, where you can catch them, the best times to catch them, and who to book with so you’re in a safe pair of hands.

 When it comes to saltwater fishing, Kenya is incredibly diverse in terms of what you can catch in a single day.

-When it comes to freshwater fishing in Kenya, the species are both weird and wonderful and strangely out of place, but it’s the setting that really takes your breath away – more on that later.
+When it comes to freshwater fishing, the species are both weird and wonderful and strangely out of place, but the setting takes your breath away – more on that later.

 Saltwater Fish In Kenya